Astraspire/fourthSpaceScripts_prototypes/README.md

 ### `unlockMBCTwo.ts`
 A utility component for trigger zones.
 When a player exits the trigger it emits an `unlockMBC25` event to grant the configured pack and causes the machine to drop for that player.

+### Soundwave system
+The new soundwave point system rewards players for participating in music sessions.
+The `SoundwaveManager.ts` component tracks points over time while a machine is playing and stores the balance in persistent player data. `SoundwaveStoreUI.ts` provides a simple shop where players can spend their points to unlock additional beat packs.
+UI toasts inform listeners and performers the first time they begin accumulating points.

 ## MBC25 scripts

 The `MBC25` directory contains the behavior for the beat machine itself.
 Important files include: